scampion/academic-kickstart/content/portfolio/opengeocode/index.md

 TFIDF on ngrams will allow to select most relevant ngrams.
 In our case, the size of the vocabulary will be 5000 and the tfidf threshold 0.2

-Since we are using high dimensional vectors, we will use the efficient implementation on AAN [Annoy](https://github.com/spotify/annoy)
+Since we are using high dimensional and sparce vectors, we will reduce dimension with [MiniBatchKMeans](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.MiniBatchDictionaryLearning.html#sklearn.decomposition.MiniBatchDictionaryLearning)

+Lastly, we will use the efficient implementation on AAN [Annoy](https://github.com/spotify/annoy) to index them